 “My mom knew I was having trouble talking about my dad — I just wanted to pretend it hadn’t happened and ignore it,” Lee recalled.
 “TAPS was the first real opportunity I had to talk about him and share his story. ...
 Up until then, nobody understood.”

 Now a military officer himself and a dad to two young girls, Lee mentors military kids at TAPS’ Good Grief Camps — an activity that he says helps him as much as it helps the kids.
-In a pandemic-free year, Lee’s volunteer role would bring him and about 2,000 others to Washington, D.C., for TAPS’ big national seminar over Memorial Day weekend.
+A major highlight of the year for children and adults involved with TAPS is a big national seminar over Memorial Day weekend in Washington, D.C.

-“It’s devastating.
-My heart hurts,” said Bonnie Carroll, president and founder of TAPS.
-“It means so much, especially to the kids, to have the opportunity to come together."
-But she understands why it can't happen this year: "With our group, we’re hugging, we’re crying ... there is no social distancing.”
+“It means so much, especially to the kids, to have the opportunity to come together,” said Bonnie Carroll, president and founder of TAPS, adding that she understood why it couldn't happen in the early stages of the COVID-19 pandemic: “With our group, we’re hugging, we’re crying ... there is no social distancing.”

 ‘I just felt understood’

-“Annelise hadn’t really cried about her dad until that first event,” said Annelise’s mom, Lisa Miller, 51.
+“Annelise hadn’t really cried about her dad until that first event,” said Annelise’s mom, Lisa Miller.
 “Then on Sunday night when it was time to leave, she cried for an hour.
 She kept saying, ‘I don’t want to go.’”

-An Air Force captain, Lee lives in Colorado Springs, and he and his family have become close friends with Annelise and her family.
-He’s a regular fixture at Annelise’s science fairs and birthday parties; this year, because Annelise’s birthday fell in April during the quarantine, Lee figured out how to make one of her favorite foods: Spam musubi, a type of sushi made with Spam and rice.
+A former Air Force captain, Lee lived in Colorado Springs, and he and his family became close friends with Annelise and her family.
+He became a regular fixture at Annelise’s science fairs and birthday parties; in 2020, because Annelise’s birthday fell during the quarantine, Lee figured out how to make one of her favorite foods: Spam musubi, a type of sushi made with Spam and rice.
 He left the treat on her porch along with a Spam musubi pillow.

 TAPS founder Carroll said she’s seen these kinds of connections form again and again since the organization launched in 1994.